-Yeah, it's I use as late as possible.
-Yeah.
+Yeah, it's, I use as late as possible.

-It's just so quick, to some extent, it doesn't matter if the response you get from the patients to whatever pressure It is, isn't it rather than any specific pressure?
+It's just so quick, to some extent, it doesn't matter, it's the response you get from the patients to whatever pressure It is, isn't it rather than any specific pressure?

-when I, when I teach I, I stress the importance of being able to distinguish between a strong muscle and a weak muscle?
-And as long as you can distinguish when a muscle stays strong or goes weak?
-That's enough pressure?
-And it's not very much at all.
+when I, when I teach I, I stress the importance of being able to distinguish between a strong muscle and a weak muscle.
+And as long as you can distinguish when a muscle stays strong or goes weak, that's enough pressure, and it's not very much at all.

-Is there a thing in in us trying to incorporate what you said that, you know, we're straying into the realms of psychology here.
-And that's not what we're trained to do.
-You are, of course, but there is outside our expertise is if it's a gray area.
-And you know that I'm in two minds about that.
+It's a good thing. in, in, in us trying to incorporate what you've said that, you know, we're straying into the realms of psychology here.
+And that's not what we're trained to do what you are, of course, but you know, is outside our expertise is if it's a grey area.
+And you know, that I'm in two minds about that.
 Because I always think that if you're not addressing the source of patient's problems, you're really doing them a disservice.
-Or fact, back pain is a great example.
-You know, with back pain, there's always emotional components to stress components, do it always whether it's causing them or caused by them.
+In fact, back pain is a great example.
+You know, with back pain, there's always emotional components to it stress components, do it always whether it's causing them or caused by them.
 Yeah.
 Now, if you're not addressing, that the research shows that you're actually not only doing them a disservice, you're actually causing harm.
 That's what the research shows.